 There are many factors that could destroy the European Union – which we described in our review of Ian Kearns’ book ‘Collapse: Europe after the European Union‘ [Collapse: Europe After the European Union – Parts 1&2] – but here we will summarise the most immediate problem: debt.
 If a state is bankrupt its bonds aren’t … More Die Another Day?

+The European Central Bank’s ‘targeted longer-term refinancing operations’ often fail to give help where it is intended and most needed.
 No, not ‘Total Rugby’ (a forum for debating Ruby League).
-As we write this Italy is about to face England in a 2019 Rugby Six Nations match; England is famous this season for its mostly-successful tactic of putting boot to ball and kicking the odd-shaped object in the expectation of quickly winning it back.
-Similarly … More TLTRO Rugby
+As we write this Italy is about to face England in a 2019 Rugby Six Nations match; England is famous this season for its mostly-successful … More TLTRO Rugby

 Fiat Money ‘Fiat money’ is not what Italians might call their national currency if Italy ever leaves the eurozone (EZ).
 ‘Fiat’ derives from the Latin verb facere,“to make or become”; ‘fiat money’ is not tied to a commodity like gold or silver but it can be used to buy stuff, provided the issuer is trusted.* … More Shorties-22